ariadnext/IDCHECK.IO_SDK-example-Cordova/cordova-idcheckio/README.md

   PATH_TO_YOUR_PROJECT_FOLDER/platforms/ios/SOURCE_FOLDER/YOUR_LICENCE_NAME.axt
   ```
   > ✅ &nbsp; Don't forget to add the licence file to your app bundle (check it in project navigator: `APP_TARGET` ➜ `Build Phases` ➜ `Copy Bundle Resources` ➜ Add `YOUR_LICENCE_NAME.axt` if not present in the list ).
-5. Go to YOUR_TARGET > Build Settings > Swift Language Version > set it to at least 4.2.
+5. Go to YOUR_TARGET > Build Settings > Swift Language Version > set it to 5.
 6. Go to YOUR_TARGET > Build Settings > Enable Bitcode > set it to Yes.
 7. Run your project (`Cmd+R`), you're done !  &nbsp; 🎉